Modern HPLC/UHPLC for Practicing Scientists 2: UHPLC, Method Development, HPLC Operation, and Troubleshooting Online Course

 M. W. Dong, Modern HPLC for Practicing Scientists, Wiley-Interscience, New Jersey, 2006 (ISBN-10: 047172789X).

-- Overview and perspectives, a modern HPLC platform, concepts (need for high pressure, void volume, peak volume, dwell volume, instrumental bandwidth), a flow cell design
+A. Overview and perspectives, UHPLC concepts (the need for high pressure, void volume, peak volume, instrumental bandwidth), UV flow cell design, dwell volume

-- Benefits and case studies: very fast separations with good resolution, very high resolution analysis of complex samples, and the ability to facilitating rapid method development, and references
+B. Benefits and case studies: very fast separations with good resolution, very high-resolution analysis of complex samples, facilitating rapid method development, flexibility to customize resolution

 Each person attending must register individually for this course